b-lukaszuk/RJ_BS_eng/contents/comparisons_continuous_data.md

 The numbers are pretty much the same (and they should be if the previous explanation was right).
 The t-statistic is positive in our case because `getZScore` subtracts `mean` from `value` (`value - mean`) and some packages (like `HypothesisTests`) swap the numbers.

 The value that needs to be additionally explained is the [95% confidence interval](https://en.wikipedia.org/wiki/Confidence_interval) from the output of `HypothesisTests` above.
 All it means is that: if we were to run our experiment with 10 beers 100 times and calculate 95% confidence intervals 100 times then 95 of the intervals would contained the true mean from the population.
 Sometimes people simplify it and say that this interval [in our case (473.8, 499.6)] contains the true mean from the population with probability of 95% (but that isn't necessarily the same what was stated in the previous sentence).
 The narrower interval means better, more precise estimate.
-If the difference is statistically significant (p-value < 0.05 or 0.01) then the interval should not contain the postulated mean (as in our case).
+If the difference is statistically significant (p-value < 0.05) then the interval should not contain the postulated mean (as in our case).

 In general one sample t-test is used to check if a sample comes from a population with the postulated mean (in our case the postulated mean was 500 [mL]).
 However, I prefer to look at it from the different perspective (the other end) hence my explanation above.
-The t-test is named after [William Sealy Gosset](https://en.wikipedia.org/wiki/William_Sealy_Gosset) that published his papers under penname Student, hence it is also called a Student's t-test.
+The t-test is named after [William Sealy Gosset](https://en.wikipedia.org/wiki/William_Sealy_Gosset) that published his papers under the pen-name Student, hence it is also called a Student's t-test.

 To be continued...